antonklimovsky/stoch-proc-evolving-networks/README.md

 ## Scientific network description

-It is the purpose of this scientific network to advance the rigorous mathematical theory of stochastic processes on (co)evolving networks.
+to advance the rigorous mathematical theory of stochastic processes on (co)evolving networks.

+Supported by the German Research Foundation [](media/)